idiap/facereclib/doc/experiments.rst

   ..
 TODO::
     Document the remaining parameters of the UBMGMM tool

-* `facereclib.tools.ISV <file:../facereclib/tools/ISV.py>`_: This class is an extension of the ``facereclib.tools.UBMGMM``.
+* :py:class:`facereclib.tools.ISV`: This class is an extension of the :py:class:`facereclib.tools.UBMGMM`.
-  Hence, all the parameters of the ``facereclib.tools.UBMGMM`` must be specified as well.
+  Hence, all the parameters of the :py:class:`facereclib.tools.UBMGMM` must be specified as well.
-  Additionally, a subspace projection is computed such that the *Inter Session Variability* of one enrolled client is minimized.
+  Additionally, a subspace projection is computed such that the *Inter Session Variability* of one enrolled client is minimized (:ref:`bob.learn.misc <bob.learn.misc>`).

   - ``subspace_dimension_of_u``: The dimension of the ISV subspace.

   ..
 TODO::
     Document the remaining parameters of the ISV tool

-* `facereclib.tools.JFA <file:../facereclib/tools/JFA.py>`_: This class is an extension of the ``facereclib.tools.UBMGMM``.
+* :py:class:`facereclib.tools.JFA`: This class is an extension of the :py:class:`facereclib.tools.UBMGMM`.
-  Hence, all the parameters of the ``facereclib.tools.UBMGMM`` must be specified as well.
+  Hence, all the parameters of the :py:class:`facereclib.tools.UBMGMM` must be specified as well.
-  Additionally, a subspace projection is computed using the *Joint Factor Analysis*.
+  Additionally, a subspace projection is computed using the *Joint Factor Analysis* (:ref:`bob.learn.misc <bob.learn.misc>`).

   - ``subspace_dimension_of_u``: The dimension of the JFA U subspace.
   - ``subspace_dimension_of_v``: The dimension of the JFA V subspace.